We Are Open!

 Hard it is to train the mind, which goes where it likes and does what it wants.
 But a trained mind brings health and happiness.

-Austin Aikikai supports students in their meditation practice by providing a structured zazen period on Wednesday evenings.
+Austin Aikikai supports students in their meditation practice by providing a structured zazen period.
 Forms used are from the Rinzai Zen school and we practice under the guidance of Shinge Roshi of the Zen Center of Syracuse Hoen-ji.
 Read more.

 About the Sensei

-Damir Jamsek Sensei is the head instructor at Austin Akikikai.
-He is a godan (fifth degree blackbelt) and shidoin (certified instructor), in aikido and a student of Yamada Sensei, chairman of the United States Aikido Federation.
-Jamsek Sensei has studied aikido since 1984 and has also trained in aikido under Akira Tohei Sensei and instructors from the aikido headquarters in Tokyo.
+Damir Jamsek Sensei is the head instructor at Austin Aikikai.
+He is a rokudan (sixth degree blackbelt) and shidoin (certified instructor), in aikido and a student of Yamada Sensei, chairman of the United States Aikido Federation.
+Jamsek Sensei has studied aikido since 1984 and has also trained in aikido under the late Akira Tohei Sensei and instructors from the aikido headquarters in Tokyo.
 Before beginning his training in Aikido, Jamsek Sensei studied karate and tae kwon do for seven years and attained the rank of nidan.